lesserwhirls/netchdf/Readme.md

 #### Compare with HDF5 data model
 * Creation order is ignored
-* We dont include soft (aka symbolic) links in a group, as these point to an existing dataset (variable).
+* We don't include soft (aka symbolic) links in a group, as these point to an existing dataset (variable).
 * Opaque: hdf5 makes arrays of Opaque all the same size, which gives up some of its usefulness.
 If there's a need, we will allow Opaque(*) indicating that the sizes can vary.
 * Attributes can be of type REFERENCE, with value the full path name of the referenced dataset.